 The following is a summary of certain Federal income tax consequences of the Contributions, the Spin-Off and the Merger.
-This summary is based upon the Code, Treasury regulations promulgated thereunder, and judicial and administrative interpretations thereof, all as in effect on the date hereof, and which are subject to changes occurring after such date, possibly with retroactive effect.
+This summary is based upon the

+Code, Treasury regulations promulgated thereunder, and judicial and administrative interpretations thereof, all as in effect on the date hereof, and which are subject to changes occurring after such date, possibly with retroactive effect.
 This summary is for general information only and does not address the effects of any state, local or foreign tax laws.
 In addition, it does not purport to address all of the tax consequences applicable to any particular taxpayer or to taxpayers subject to special treatment under the Code, including, without limitation, foreign holders, holders of AMETEK Common Stock acquired pursuant to the exercise of employee stock options or otherwise as compensation, insurance companies, tax-exempt organizations, financial institutions, broker dealers or persons who do not hold the AMETEK Common Stock as a capital asset.
 EACH HOLDER OF AMETEK COMMON STOCK IS URGED TO CONSULT HIS OR HER TAX ADVISOR AS TO THE SPECIFIC TAX CONSEQUENCES TO HIM OR HER OF THE SPIN-OFF AND THE MERGER, INCLUDING THE APPLICATION AND EFFECT OF STATE, LOCAL AND FOREIGN INCOME AND OTHER TAX LAWS AND OF CHANGES IN APPLICABLE TAX LAWS.

-The Contributions, the Spin-Off and the Merger are conditioned upon the issuance by the IRS of the Private Letter Ruling reasonably satisfactory in form and substance to AMETEK and Culligan substantially to the effect that, on the basis of the facts, representations and assumptions existing at the Effective Time: (i) the Contributions followed by the Spin-Off qualify as a tax-free reorganization pursuant to Section 368(a)(1)(D) of the Code; (ii) the Spin-Off qualifies as a tax-free distribution pursuant to Section 355(a) of the Code; and (iii) the Merger qualifies as a tax-free reorganization pursuant to Section 368 (a)(1)(B) of the Code.
-The IRS has issued the Private Letter Ruling.
+The Private Letter Ruling was issued on June 16, 1997.
+The Contributions, the Spin-Off and the Merger will not be consummated unless the IRS shall have not revoked the Private Letter Ruling substantially to the effect that, on the basis of the facts, representations and assumptions existing at the Effective Time: (i) the Contributions followed by the Spin-Off qualify as a tax-free reorganization pursuant to Section 368(a)(1)(D) of the Code; (ii) the Spin-Off qualifies as a tax-free distribution pursuant to Section 355(a) of the Code; and (iii) the Merger qualifies as a tax-free reorganization pursuant to Section 368 (a)(1)(B) of the Code.